Denton Child Custody Lawyers

 Parents can and are encouraged to agree to any custody modifications if both parents believe such modification is in the best interest of the child(ren).
 However, in order for these agreements to be enforceable, the parents must get the Judge to approve the new custody modification arrangement and have a new order signed.

-Who can seek to modify a custody order?
+Who can seek to modify a custody order in Texas?

 Normally a custody modification case is filed by a parent.
 If you are not the child’s parent, you can file a modification case under certain conditions if you have been caring for the child or living with the child for at least six months, or if you are a close relative of the child.
 Applications filed by non-parents are usually reserved for situations where a parent has recently died or where the child’s current circumstances place him in danger.